Numerical Solutions of the spectral problem for arbitrary self-adjoint extensions of the 1D Schroedinger equation: Finite element method for the eigenvalue problem in the interval

-Summarizing the discussion above, we conclude that solving the evolution problem for a given self--adjoint extension of the Schr\"odinger operator on the 1D manifold $M = \coprod_{\alpha=1}^n [a_\alpha, b_\alpha]$, amounts to solve the corresponding spectral problem determined by a unitary matrix $U$ explicitely given by the differential system:
+Our aim now is to find a numerical algorithm to solve the spectral problem for the self-adjoint extension of the 1D Schr\"odinger operator $H$ determined by the unitary matrix $U \in U(2n)$ in (\ref{eigenvalue_problem}) and given explicitly by the differential system:

-As before we suppose that the potential V is regular.
-We will develop in the following paragraphs a numerical algorithm to solve such system.